s1104115/Automatic-PCB-developing-machine/README.md

 - [Build Guide](#build-guide)

 ## Background
-I wanted to create a auto control viarium system that I did not have to monitor 24/7 and tend to all change from day to night for my Mom.
-It started out as a project to monitor the humidity.
-I want to maintain the right temperature and humidity for the plants.
-I detect temperature and humidity by sensors to control the humidifier and plant light.
+I wanted to create an automatic PCB development machine which can speed up PCB mass production with ultra sonic vibrator and heator.
+I could use Respbarry to monitor the temperature and water tubidity to control this system.
+This system also have web server and tcp server which could be controlled remotely.

 ## Environment